ClickHouse/examples/large_data_loads/README.md

 ## Under the hood blog

-We described the data loading orchestrations mechanism used by the script in detail in a [blog](todo).
+We described the data loading orchestration mechanism used by the script in detail in a [blog](todo).

 ## Dependencies